-We operate the Field Reversed Configuration (FRC ) plasma injector at LANL, named FRX-L, for FRC physics and diagnostics development.
+We operated the Field Reversed Configuration (FRC ) plasma injector at LANL, named FRX-L, for FRC physics and diagnostics development.
 The FRC plasma machine at the Air Force Research Laboratory in Albuquerqe, named FRCHX (Field Reversed Compression and Heating experiment), works in tandem with the Shiva Star Pulsed Power Facility, to demonstrate actual magneto inertial fusion implosions of FRC plasmas.
-With our present funding (June 1, 2012), we have a one-year project, and plan four full-fledged compression experiments at FRCHX.
+In June 2012, FRX-L was shutdown, to be converted to the Merging Shock Experiment (MSX).
+Magnetized target fusion work continued at AFRL on FRCHX for another 18 months, until ~ Nov.
+2013.
+Institutions working on the FRCHX collaboration include AFRL, LANL, UNM, UNR, SAIC, NumerEx LLC, and Varitech Services.

 First plasma operation on FRX-L was achieved in March 2001.